Abdullah Doğan

-Abdullah Doğan (born 10 February 1997) is a footballer who plays as a right winger or attacking midfielder for Bremen-Liga club Vatan Sport Bremen.
+Abdullah Doğan (born 10 February 1997) is a footballer who plays as a right winger or attacking midfielder for Bremen-Liga club OSC Bremerhaven.
 Born in Germany, he represented Turkey internationally at youth levels U17 and U18.

 Career

 After playing for SGO Bremen and TuS Komet Arsten, Doğan moved to the youth team of Werder Bremen.
 After being selected by the coach of the reserve team, Alexander Nouri, to join the squad, he made his 3.
 Liga debut on 12 March 2016 in a 1–0 loss against Rot-Weiß Erfurt coming as a substitute for Enis Bytyqi in the 67th minute.